pc-aide/AWS/Readme.md

 ## Instance
 ### What is an instance
 * An instance is a virtuel server for running applications on Amazon's EC2.
-It can also be understood kike a tiny part of a larger computer, a tiny part which has its own hard drive, network connection, OS etc.
+It can also be understood like a tiny part of a larger computer, a tiny part which has its own Hard drive, network connection, OS etc.
 But it's actually all virtual.